Summer Staff at Forest Springs

 The seven-week counseling Institute qualifies for many college internship requirements, and provides a salary, housing, and meals.
 In addition, some students earn up to eight additional hours of college credit.
 Additional employment opportunities are available starting in late July through the month of August.

-Opportunities include canoe trips, backpack trips, whitewater kayaking, and top-rope rock climbing trips.
-Staff are typically chosen from former staff who have counseled for Forest Springs’ resident youth camps.
+help to lead our canoe trips, backpacking trips, whitewater kayaking trips, and top-rope rock climbing trips.
+Often, trip staff have previously served as counselors at Forest Springs.
 We generally expect adventure trip staff to be 21 years old or older.
 The qualifications that are needed are received during the three weeks of training.
-These include Red Cross First Responder training, river swimming, swift-water rescue, facilitation of group dynamics, evangelism and Bible instruction, and much more.
+These include First Responder training, river swimming, swift-water rescue, facilitation of group dynamics, evangelism and Bible instruction, and much more.
 Adventure trip staff are not expected to facilitate rock climbing or whitewater kayaking.

 Adventure trip staff are usually hired in December and January for the upcoming trip season which runs from late May through mid-August.
 Contact Dan Jacobson with any questions.